JiepengTan/LockstepECS_Document/README.md

 ```

 3. **JobSystem**
-这类System 继承自IJobSystem 如：
+this kind of system was inherited from IPureSystem eg：
 - IJobSystem
 - IJobSystemWithEntity
 - IJobForEachSystem
 - IJobForEachSystemWithEntity
 - IJobHashMapSystem
-If macro UNING_UNITY_BURST_JOB was defined
+If macro UNING_UNITY_BURST_JOB was defined this system will be complied by Unity's Burst compiler and scheduled by Unity's JobSystem,Otherwise it will be scheduled call in MainThread
-    /// this system will be complied by Unity's Burst compiler and scheduled by Unity's JobSystem,Otherwise it will be scheduled call in MainThread
+**WARNING:should not modify global states (can read , should not write)**
 - System Define
 ```
     public class SinkSystem : IJobSystem {